JonKing93/pfdf/docs/api/segments.rst

     .. tip::

-        See the :doc:`/guide/glossary` for descriptions of many terms used throughout this documentation.
+        Read the :doc:`/guide/glossary` for descriptions of many terms used throughout this documentation.

 ----